chase-moskal/axx/README.md

 - [***maxx***](https://github.com/chase-moskal/axx/blob/master/source/axx.ts#L77) — same as *axx*, but returns the full stdout result
 - [***mraxx***](https://github.com/chase-moskal/axx/blob/master/source/raxx.ts#L34) — same as *raxx*, but returns the whole file to result

-### tips

-- remember -- `axx` and the other functions don't actually return *promises..*
-	instead, they will return an AxxConnector object, which *does* has the `result` promise property
-- only `await` on the `result` promise of the *outer-most* `axx`-like call..
-	axx results only return when all of the chain's next outputs have returned

 ### examples

 ```javascript